On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

-For this essentially self-adjoint general-relativistic Dirac operator, the authors in \cite{BMB} conclude that the discrete spectrum is infinite.
-The main purpose of the present paper is to supply a complete characterization of the discrete spectrum of the Dirac hamiltonian for a point electron with larger-than-critical anomalous magnetic moment in the RWN spacetime of a point nucleus.
+The main purpose of the present paper is to supply a complete characterization of the discrete spectrum of the Dirac Hamiltonian for a point electron with larger-than-critical anomalous magnetic moment in the RWN spacetime of a point nucleus.
 Our main result, Theorem \ref{thm: main}, states that the discrete spectrum is indexed by two integers $k$ and $N$, where $k$ is the eigenvalue of the spin-orbit operator, and $N$ can be identified with the winding number of heteroclinic orbits of a certain dynamical system on a compact cylinder that connect a saddle point on one cylinder end to a saddle point on the other.
-This identification allows us to find a one-to-one correspondence between the eigenfunctions of our hamiltonian and the orbitals of Hydrogen found in textbook quantum mechanics.
+This identification allows us to find a one-to-one correspondence between the eigenfunctions of our Hamiltonian and the orbitals of hydrogen found in textbook quantum mechanics that map into the spectrum (\ref{SommerfeldFS}).
 The correspondence allows us to relate $N$ and $k$ to the principal quantum number $n$ by defining $n := N + |k|$.
 Section 4 of \cite{KLTzGKN} supplies details on this correspondence.